 You can apply shaving cream with your hand.
 But to truly get the most out of it, you will need a good shaving brush.

-Using a shaving brush will help evenly apply the shaving cream, lift up hair follicles and also one of the best tools to exfoliate your skin.
+Using a shaving brush will help evenly apply the shaving cream, lift up hair follicles, and also one of the best tools to exfoliate your skin.

-Women can only dream about the kind of exfoliation you’ll get and the neat thing about this is that you don’t need to spend $$$ for it.
+Women can only dream about the kind of exfoliation you’ll get, and the neat thing about this is that you don’t need to spend $$$ for it.

 7. Always Rinse With Cool Water

-Hot water opens up the pores of your skin and helps soften facial hair prior to shaving however you don’t want to leave these pores open.
+Hot water opens up the pores of your skin and helps soften facial hair before shaving; however, you don’t want to leave these pores open.

 Experts say that in addition to rinsing with cold water, you could also use an aftershave with tea tree oil and witch hazel to protect skin from rashes.
-It also gives a soothing sensation to the skin.
+It also gives a soothing sensation to the surface.

 Here are some of the products you need to have just in case the inevitable happens.

-Before anything else please watch this video…
+Before anything else, please watch this video…

-Products mentioned in the video:
+Products mentioned in the video

-These products are usually made from aluminum sulfate, aluminum chloride or aluminum chlorohydrate.
+These products are usually made from aluminum sulfate, aluminum chloride, or aluminum chlorohydrate.

-You have the option to buy this in stick, gel, match stick or roller ball form depending on your needs.
+You have the option to buy this in stick, gel, match stick, or rollerball form depending on your needs.